robert-westenberger/knowledgebase/book-notes/structure-and-interpretation-of-computer-programs/2-5-Systems-With-Generic-Operations.md

 Types are coerced as they go up or down the tree.
 An integer doesn't need to be able to convert to a rational number, it just needs to be able to convert itself up the hierarchy tree.
 A type "inherits" all operations defined on its supertype.

 Some systems of types can't be represented cleanly as a hierarchy.
-In a system where a type would have multiple supertypes, and a type can have multiple subtypes.
+In a system where a type would have multiple supertypes, and a type can have multiple subtypes; it may be impossible to determine the correct way to coerce a type up and down the tree.